Apple Airtag

 Losing your stuff stinks.
 Finding your stuff is amazing.
-Apple entered the tiny Bluetooth tracker game with their new Airtags.
+Apple entered the tiny Bluetooth tracker game with their new AirTags.
 These little, round trackers can slip into or be attached to almost anything.
 Once there, you can track your stuff — wallets, backpacks, cars, your favorite teddy bear — as easily as saying, "Hey Siri, where's teddy?"
 A speaker on the tracker will let you know where it's at if you are in Bluetooth range.
 You can also use the Find My app to tap into the community of millions iPhone, iPad, and Mac users around the world to also help track your tiny tracker.
 Yes, there are privacy concerns.
 Yes, Apple has taken steps to address these privacy concerns.
 Here's hoping it's enough.

 Co się może stać, jeśli coś pójdzie nie tak?